railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 	a week.
 	And this is carried out for the hours worked on all the different projects.

-Once the timesheets have been approved you can then use them for cost control and for invoicing hours to clients.
+Once the timesheets have been approved, you can then use them for cost control and for invoicing hours to clients.

 Contracts and their rates, planning, and methods of invoicing are the object of the following